sailoog/openplotter-documentation/en/auto-setup-usb-ports.md

 If it detects an openplotter compatible CAN-USB adapter it selects ttyOP\_N2K

-To check if everything is done go to USB manager !!link!!
+To check if everything is done go to [USB manager.](/usb-manager.md)

-#